Skip to main content

 Mount Docker Volumes

-immich-server and immich-microservices containers will need access to the gallery.
+The immich-server container will need access to the gallery.
 Modify your docker compose file as follows

 docker-compose.yml